kubernetes/community/contributors/new-contributor-playground/new-contributor-notes.md

 - To build variant: `make WHAT="kubectl"`
 - Building kubectl on Mac for linux: `KUBE_*_PLATFORM="linux/amd64" make WHAT "kubectl"`

-there is `build` documentation there: https://git.k8s.io/kubernetes/build
+There is `build` documentation there: https://git.k8s.io/kubernetes/build

 ### Testing
-there is `test` documentation there: https://git.k8s.io/community/contributor/guide
+There is `test` documentation there: https://git.k8s.io/community/contributor/guide